- Low-cost transfers

-- Multi-currency accounts for business
+- Multi-currency account

 If you’re looking for a quick, effective, and affordable way to access international currency transfer, then CurrencyFair claims to be the solution.
 First established in 2009, the Ireland-based business has only become more prolific and successful in its specific niche – offering cost-effective exchanges through an innovative customer-to-customer approach.

-What is CurrencyFair
+What is CurrencyFair?

 CurrencyFair is one of many international currency transfer services, joining a host of other online companies offering alternatives to an old-fashioned and often costly exchange market.

-Only bank transfer and debit cards are supported, cutting out the hundreds of other secure payment methods people around the world use every single day.
+Only bank transfer and debit cards are supported, cutting out the hundreds of other secure payment methods people worldwide use every day.
 The lack of support for USA accounts may also be a problem for some potential users.

 Beyond those technical downsides, CurrencyFair is generally a robust all-around contender.
 While there is some concern that the platform holds your cash before it’s sent on – therefore gaining interest on your money – this is generally considered a small price to pay with such low exchange rates and fees.

 - No fees for bank deposit

 Why is CurrencyFair so special?

 The goal of CurrencyFair is to provide its customers with an automatic process at a reduced price, using a peer-to-peer exchange.
 By cutting out the middleman, users can avoid those costly fees and get their hands on currency at a far more attractive rate.